 The white balance feature compensates for the temperature colour 'casts' that different light sources can cause.
 Colour casts can make white appear with a slight hue under different light sources (e.g. tungsten and fluorescent).
 To see the effects caused by different lighting conditions, point a camera set to auto colour mode out of a window.
 Allow the camera ten seconds or so to balance to the outside lighting, then point the camera indoors at a room scene lit with artificial lighting.
-Any white areas in the scene will show a distinct colour tint.
-After a few seconds the camera will automatically compensate and the white areas will be rendered correctly.
+Any white areas in the scene will show a definite colour tint.
+After a few seconds you will see the camera compensate and the white areas will be rendered correctly.

 The camera cannot do this unless the colour mode is set to auto colour balance.
-If it isn't set to auto, it will only correctly reproduce white for the specific lighting type it is set for.
-Baxall adjust the three fixed colour modes on their cameras to compensate for indoor (tungsten), outdoor (daylight) and fluorescent lighting types.
+It will only correctly reproduce white for the specific lighting type it is set for.
+Baxall set the three fixed colour modes on their cameras to compensate for indoor (tungsten), outdoor (daylight) and fluorescent lighting types.